Social networking and graduate recruitment: manage your online reputation

 Access all areas

 Billions of people worldwide have access to the internet.
-Now it’s not very likely that many of them would be interested to see the pictures of your cousin Anne’s hen night, or care that you’ve joined the ‘we'll only pay for a state funeral for Thatcher if she's buried alive’ group on Facebook, but in theory they could find out all this and more.
+Now it’s not very likely that many of them would be interested to see the pictures of your cousin Anne’s hen night, but in theory they could find out all this and more.

 This doesn’t mean that you need to trawl the net, removing every trace of your existence, just that you need to be savvy and ensure that your online persona portrays you at your best to employers.